The trailhead located just west of Downtown Portland Oregon.

 At the Thurman Street trailhead, head on the road downhill and turn right and walk along NW Aspen Avenue for about .3 mile to the Aspen Trail trailhead.
 Turn right and follow this steep trail back up to the Wildwood Trail, turn left, and retrace your earlier path back to the Stone House.
 Turn left again at the Stone House and follow the trail downhill along Balch Creek.

 About 500 feet from the stone house is a Heritage Tree marker along Balch Creek.
 This shows the largest tree in Forest Park, which is a Douglas fir.
 The tree is 242 feet (74 m) high, and the trunk is more than 4 feet across, or just over 17 feet (5.3 m) around.

+Continue to walking along the creek and underneath the Thurman Street Bridge, back to the Lower Macleay Trailhead.
 Since this park is in an urban area, take considerable thought before venturing off-trail.
 Law authorities occasionally find marijuana plants being cultivated in the park.
 People who cultivate these illegal plants can be very protective of their plot and don’t take kindly to people stumbling upon their crops.
 About 100 plants were seized in October, 2007.